tanyaclement/cpcda18.github.io/index.md

 -   Stephenson, Neal.
 “In the Beginning Was the Command Line.”
 Cryptonomicon, 1999. <http://www.cryptonomicon.com/beginning.html>.
 [TXT](http://www.cryptonomicon.com/command.zip).

 <!--
-Kenneth Goldsmith and the Poetics of INformation?
+Kenneth Goldsmith and the Poetics of Information?
 -->

 ### Optional